UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 The files can be retrieved from the file store by requesting an URL for the file information.
 Use :py:meth:`~qhana_plugin_runner.storage.FileStoreRegistry.get_task_file_url` for task files and :py:meth:`~qhana_plugin_runner.storage.FileStoreRegistry.get_file_url` for other files.
 Tasks can use the internal URLs provided by these methods (set ``external=False``) while file downloads from outside of the plugin runner must use the external URLs.

+Data formats for output files should be specified in :doc:`data-formats/index`.
+The plugin runner has builtin support for some formats, e.g. the ones specified in :doc:`data-formats/data-loader-formats`.
+When writing a new plugin that outputs data first consider using an already specified output format before creating your own.
+This will increase the chance that other plugins can work with that data seamlessly.

+.. seealso:: The plugin utils module for marshalling entity data: :py:mod:`qhana_plugin_runner.plugin_utils.entity_marshalling`